7nolikov/7nolikov.github.io/7nolikov/content/posts/static-site-generators.md

 ---
-title: Static stite generators
+title: Static site generators
 date: 2024-12-08
 categories: [Awesome, Websites]
 ---

-## Overview of the Top 6 Static Site Generators
+## Overview of the top 6 static site generators

 Static site generators are tools that create websites by converting templates and content into static HTML files.
 This approach makes websites faster, more secure, and easier to host.
 Let’s take a closer look at six popular static site generators:

 - Jekyll
 - 11ty (Eleventy)